CaisonPeters/CaisonPeters.github.io/about-my-project.md

 mBot Neo

-Problem: There is a lack of reasearch focusing on exploring ways to build educational software that integrates physical robots and physiological sensors.
+Problem: There is a lack of reasearch focusing how air pollutants are affecting respiratory linked illnesses specifically in Baltimore.

-Approach: During this project, I will assist a team in designing a system that accomplishes the following:
+Approach: During this project, I will assist a team in looking at data to compare the concentrations of pollutants such as PM2.5 and others such as SO2 and respiratory related illnesses:

   - Capture physiological data such as EEG and EMG from the human body.
   - Process raw sensor data and classify events such as gestures (e.g., arm movements) and emotional states (e.g., attention levels)